Different types of houses to know for your search

 Condos

 A condominium, or condo, is a privately owned unit within a community of other privately owned units.
-Condos can be townhouse, row house, high-rise buildings or detached in some suburban communities.
+Condos can be a townhouse, row house, in a high-rise building or detached in some suburban communities.
 You can think of condos as a compromise between apartments and single-family homes.
 The main difference between a condo and an apartment is that an apartment is rented, and a condo is owned.
 While there may be shared areas like pools or recreation centers, condos can come with a bit more privacy than apartments.

 One thing to consider when purchasing a condo is the additional fees that may be imposed by a Homeowners Association (HOA) which typically manages common areas in the community or seasonal maintenance like plowing snow and mowing lawns.
 The HOA fee should be considered when calculating your total monthly payments.